cthoyt/doctoral-thesis/README.md

 # Generation and Applications of Knowledge Graphs in Systems and Networks Biology [![DOI](https://zenodo.org/badge/185400874.svg)](https://zenodo.org/badge/latestdoi/185400874)

-This repository contains the doctoral thesis of Charles Tapley Hoyt.
+This repository contains the doctoral thesis of Dr. Charles Tapley Hoyt that was defended on December 3rd, 2019.
 Click [here](https://github.com/cthoyt/doctoral-thesis/raw/master/main.pdf) to get the PDF of the latest build from GitHub.

 ## Build